Eeshwar-Krishnan/PhotonFTC/doc/photon_overview.md

 PhotonCore.EXPANSION_HUB
 ```

-to make finding LynxModule objects either (NOTE: EXPANSION_HUB will be null if run with just one hub)
+to make finding LynxModule objects either.
+EXPANSION_HUB will be null if run with just one hub.
+If used with android phones, CONTROL_HUB will be the hub connected to the phone, and EXPANSION_HUB will be the one connected over RS485.
+If used with two expansion hubs both connected over USB, the CONTROL_HUB and EXPANSION_HUB variables will be arbitrarily assigned, and may not be the same from run to run.

+NOTE: At this time, hubs connected via RS485 cannot be parallelized by photon, however connecting the expansion hub to the control hub via USB will work.
+It is not recommended to connect two expansion hubs via usb to an android phone.

 ### Experimental